mozman/ezdxf/docs/source/addons/openscad.rst

-Not sure if the `openpyscad`_ package is still maintained, the last commit at `github <https://github.com/taxpon/openpyscad>`_ is more than a year old and did not pass CI process! (state June 2022)
+Not sure if the `openpyscad`_ package is still maintained, the last commit at `github <https://github.com/taxpon/openpyscad>`_ is more than a year old and did not pass the CI process! (state June 2022)

 This code snippet shows how to get the :class:`~ezdxf.render.MeshTransformer` object from the basic `openpyscad`_ example: